nilium/libsnow-common/README.md

 tup or fusefs or something.
 This is unavoidable, just run `tup upd` again if you end up adding little bits of test code to the project for whatever reason.

+## Dependencies

+libsnow-common currently depends only on OpenSSL for its sha256 functions.
+If you choose to use the lbind.hh header, it also requires Lua, of course.

 ## Documentation

 Documentation can be found over on [The Codex], my personal TiddlyWiki.
 It's a